 The duration of the residence permit depends inter alia on the length of the course and whether it is a national or induction programme.
 A residence permit can be granted for 4 years or 13 months.
 The applicant can also get a residence permit that is valid for 6 months after the course is completed.
 The amendment is not only applicable to unaccompanied children; young persons coming to Sweden together with their families may also apply for a residence permit on the grounds of their upper secondary school studies.
 It also applies to people over the age of 18 but under 25.

 There have been criticisms pointing out that very few people match all criteria to be granted residence permit on this ground.
 On 1 July 2018, a new legislation was introduced which made it easier to be granted residence permit to finish secondary education for persons who: (i) had applied for asylum before 24 November 2015, (ii) had been considered as minors when applying for asylum, (iii) had a processing time of at least 15 months at first instance and (iv) had turned 18 when the expulsion decision was ordered.
 Those who met the criteria in the new provisions were able to re-apply for a residence permit between 1 July 2018 and 30 September 2018.
-By August 2019, 7,303 persons have been granted residence permits based on this provision.
+By August 2019, 7,303 persons were granted residence permits based on this provision.
 This specific provision was only in force for a limited period.
 For that reason, no new residence permits can now be granted based on this provision further to first-time applications.